ashishmehra010/SQL_retail_sales_p1/README.md

 **Level**: Beginner
 **Database**: `sql_project_p1`

 This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
 The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.

 ## Objectives

 1. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales data.